TheCaptainCraken/blog/content/posts/rediscovering_formal_grammars_with_ohmscript/index.md

 ## The Basics

-Let’s start with the big picture.
-Here’s what we’re trying to do:
+Let's start with the big picture.
+Here's what we're trying to do:

 {{< mermaid >}}
 flowchart LR